 Amazon Synopsis

-A special thanks to Shari Randall for providing one winner with a print copy of DRAWN AND BUTTERED.
-Contest ends Sunday, July 21, 2019 at 11:59 pm PST and limited to U.S. Please use the Rafflecopter box located below to enter.
+A special thanks to Amy Patricia Meade for providing one winner with a print copy of THE GARDEN CLUB MURDER.
+Contest ends Wednesday, August 21, 2019 at 11:59 pm PST.
+Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -